Homestar Runner: 2000–2009: Launch and initial popularity

 The site grew slowly at first and primarily through word-of-mouth.
 They were able to sell a "few dozen" T-shirts by 2001.
 Mike moved back to New York in mid-2001 and he and Matt started crafting the first Strong Bad Email some kinda robot, intending this to be a weekly feature.
 The Strong Bad Email series proved very popular, generating significant interest in the site; when the brothers were late in publishing a new Strong Bad Email, they received angry emails asking where the new short was, which Matt said was "a cool feeling to know you're as important as a cup of coffee or morning crossword to some folks".
 Their father suggested Matt quit his full-time job to devote time to creating more Homestar Runner shorts.
-With the number of visitors to the site growing, by January 2003 the site had outgrown its original web host, Yahoo!.
+With the number of visitors to the site growing, by January 2003 the site had outgrown its original web host, Yahoo.
 Merchandise sales paid for all of the costs of running the website as well as living costs of the creators, whose retired parents managed many of the business aspects.

-The brothers considered the period between 2002–2005 to be their most creative and successful, exploring various different media for the shorts and having a large quantity of merchandise.
+The brothers considered the period between 2002 and 2005 to be their most creative and successful, exploring various different media for the shorts and having a large quantity of merchandise.
 Matt considered a day in February 2004 to be the highlight of the series, having received a demo tape from They Might Be Giants for a song to use in a Strong Bad Email short and a life-sized replica of Tom Servo from Mystery Science Theater 3000 producer Jim Mallon on the same day.
 They also reflected on how Homestar Runner had been a common point of reference over which newly formed couples bonded and how Joss Whedon incorporated references to Homestar Runner into his television shows Buffy the Vampire Slayer and Angel as further signs of success.

-2009−2014: Hiatus
+2009–2014: Hiatus

-Through 2010, Homestar Runner remained financially viable for the brothers through sales of related merchandise.
+Through 2010 Homestar Runner remained financially viable for the brothers through sales of related merchandise.
 Both brothers were married by 2010 and had their children to care for, and they recognized that they would need to find other jobs to support their respective families.
 When Matt had a second daughter, the two agreed to put the series on hiatus, knowing they would want to come back to it but could not guarantee a time frame.
 Mike also noted that they had spent nearly ten years delivering a weekly cartoon, and believed that, creatively, they needed a break.
 The success of Homestar Runner led to Matt and Mike getting writing jobs for television animated series Yo Gabba Gabba!, Gravity Falls, The Aquabats!
 Super Show!, and Wander Over Yonder.

-During this hiatus, the brothers released a small number of Homestar Runner cartoons, including ones for 2010's April Fools' Day and Decemberween holidays.
+During this hiatus the brothers released a small number of Homestar Runner cartoons, including ones for 2010's April Fools' Day and Decemberween holidays.
 They also made a special video featuring Homestar and Strong Bad for the 2013 San Diego Comic-Con to introduce a panel regarding the history of W00tstock.